ELELAB/mavisp_data_collection/README.md

 NEWS

+14/07/2025

+We have updated the data from ELM that gget uses for the detection of short linear motifs in the protein sequences using Cancermuts

 02/07/2025

 New programmatic solution to generate gitbook reports available in the mavisp_templates for curators.
 This generates a Markdown template file of the report that can be further customized and then curators can ask an import to the MAVISp gitbook through this github space.